marcandreuf/ToolBox/README.md

    define('SECURITY_PHRASE', 'xxxx');
 ```

-  5. Review the "src/main/resources/photoGallery" for further configuration.
+  5. Arrange permissions so that www-data user can read and write and review the "src/main/resources/photoGallery" for further configuration.
 ```
   Example /var/www/photos configuration:
   lrwxrwxrwx 1 pi     www-data     34 Apr  9 23:26 images -> /..../Photos